Social media has quickly become another way for you to recruit highly skilled nurses.

 3 — Target by job title

-Using digital tools like social media platforms is an “untapped, human resources recruiting tool,” said Tyler Ross, client executive at Relias.
+Using digital tools like social media platforms is an “untapped, human resources recruiting tool,” said Tyler Ross, a former client executive at Relias.

-Savvy recruiters like you who use Facebook for nurse recruiting probably realize Facebook changed some of the rules around how ads can be used to reach the target audience.
+Savvy recruiters like you who use Facebook for nurse social media recruiting probably realize Facebook changed some of the rules around how ads can be used to reach the target audience.

 “With Facebook ads, you can no longer advertise by job title,” Ross said.
 “You can only base advertising on their interests, pages they like or groups they belong to.”

 However, by using Nurse.com, he said recruiters can avoid that entire headache and take a more targeted approach.